-At PixelTree, we’re big believers in using Design Sprints as part of our UX design methodology.
+At Pixeltree, we’re big believers in using Design Sprints as part of our UX design methodology.
 And we’re not alone.
-From companies like Google and Uber to start-ups looking to qualify their concept, Design Sprints are being looked to for their credentials as a user-first approach to amazing product design.
+From companies like Google and Uber to start-ups looking to validate their concept, Design Sprints are being looked to for their credentials as a user-first approach to better product design.

-But what is it about a Design Sprint that makes it UX friendly?
-Design Sprints employ activities that try to understand the customer process, their touch points and their feelings at every stage to develop ideas that solve an underlying pain point.
+But what is it about a Design Sprint that makes it particularly UX friendly?
+Design Sprints bake in activities that try to understand the customer process, their touch points and their feelings at every stage to develop ideas that solve an underlying pain point.

-From use of journey mapping to the user testing on day 5 (day 4 if you’re like us and use the Design Sprint 2.0 framework), Design Sprint’s never forget to be customer-centric.
+From using journey mapping to harnessing user testing on day 5 (day 4 if you’re like us and use the Design Sprint 2.0 framework), Design Sprint’s never forget to be customer-centric.

 Keep scrolling to see exactly how Design Sprints contribute to great UX outcomes for your users.